Advancing Public Interests in International and European Law

-A new blog will offer an academic platform for scholars and practitioners interested in the questions related to Doing Business Right.
-It will host in-depth case studies, but also more theoretical takes on the normative underpinnings of the idea of Doing Business Right.
-Future posts will cover issues as diverse as national, EU, international, transnational regulations applying to transnational business conduct.
-Case law from the CJEU or international tribunals, national courts, as well as decisions from international organisations will be recurring objects of discussion and analysis.
-Practices of transnational companies and their effects will also be scrutinized.
+The Doing Business Right blog offers an academic platform for scholars and practitioners interested in the questions related to Doing Business Right.
+It hosts in-depth case studies, but also more theoretical takes on the normative underpinnings of the idea of Doing Business Right.
+Posts cover issues as diverse as national, EU, international and transnational regulations applying to transnational business conduct.
+Case law from the CJEU or international tribunals, national courts, as well as decisions from international organisations are recurring objects of discussion and analysis.
+Practices of transnational companies and their effects are also scrutinized.

 Go to the Doing Business Right Blog